One thing we focus on in homeschooling is teaching empathy and compassion to our kids.

-He said, “Lisa, this isn’t about them.
+“Lisa, this isn’t about them.
 It’s about YOU.
 As a believer, you are to take care of my children and these people are ALL my children.
 Their story or background or life choices are not your concern.
 Your concern is pleasing me and doing for the least of these as you would for my Son.”

 Talk about a wakeup call.

 From that moment forward, my attitude about the homeless people on the side of the road changed and our daughters (who were five and three at the time) have been raised with an entirely different perspective than I had the first 35 years of my life.

 You want your kids to be compassionate?

 Show them compassion.

 Let them see your generosity.

 Live it out.

 We always carry food and water in our car to hand out to people.